indianaJonathan/tabgether/README.md

 - 7 collections per Chrome profile

 ### What about the colors?
-The layout colors are fixed like "dark mode" and can't be changed.
+The layout colors can be toggled between light and dark mode in the settings page.
 The collection ID color is generated randomly at collection creation and can have one of the following colors:

 ![#C66750](https://placehold.co/15x15/C66750/C66750.png) `#C66750`